Tips for challenging approaches and what to keep in mind at the crag

 First time at the climbing gym?
 Tips for beginners

-Are you planning your first visits to the climbing gym and wondering what gear you need and what happens or can be done at the gym?
-Climbing is a versatile and fun activity suitable for all ages.
-In this article, we'll go over what equipment you should consider getting and what c...
+Are you planning your first climbing sessions at the gym and wondering what gear you need and what activities you can do at the climbing gym?
+Climbing is a versatile and fun sport suitable for all ages.
+In this article, we will go through what equipment you should consider buying...

 Garmin inReach Messenger Plus: stay connected – no matter where you are